kerribasham-boop/ai-data-annotation-project/README.md

 # Kerri's Data Analytics Portfolio
 Welcome to my data analytics portfolio.
-I am building projects to demonstrate skills in data organization, analysis, and visualization.
+This repository showcases projects that demonstrate my skills in **data organization, analysis, and visualization**.
+Each project highlights practical applications of data techniques and my ability to prepare structured datasets.

 ## Skills
 - Google Sheets